MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Main Results

 Starting with an initial linear trajectory in the augmented time-space domain, each uniformly sampled time point $t^0$ corresponds to a position $\mathbf{x}_{\text{inter}}$ either in $\mathcal{S}$ or $\mathcal{W}\backslash \mathcal{S}$.
 If $\mathbf{x}_{\text{inter}}\in \mathcal{S}$, we leave it unchanged as it meets the requirements.
 But if $\mathbf{x}_{\text{inter}}\notin \mathcal{S}$, we use gradient descent to reach a point on $\mathbf{y}$, since it lies on the boundary of the constraints' set.

-Next, divide the trajectory $\mathbf{y}:[0,\mathrm{th}(\varphi)]\to\mathcal{S}$ into $L+1$ points $\mathbf{x}_i$, where $0\leq i \leq L$ and $\mathbf{y}(\mathrm{th}(\varphi))=\mathbf{x}_f=\mathbf{x}_L$ by dividing the time duration into equal intervals of $\delta_t$.
-Without loss of generality, assume that the points $\mathbf{x}_i$ and $\mathbf{x}_{i+1}$ are separated by $\delta_t$ in time.
+Next, divide the trajectory $\mathbf{y}:[0,\mathrm{th}(\varphi)]\to\mathcal{S}$ into $L+1$ points $\mathbf{x}_k$, where $0\leq k \leq L$ and $\mathbf{y}(\mathrm{th}(\varphi))=\mathbf{x}_f=\mathbf{x}_L$ by dividing the time duration into equal intervals of $\delta_t$.
+Without loss of generality, assume that the points $\mathbf{x}_k$ and $\mathbf{x}_{k+1}$ are separated by $\delta_t$ in time.
 With $L\delta_t=\mathrm{th}(\varphi)$, the probability of sampling a point in an interval of length $\delta_t$ can be calculated as $p = \frac{\delta_t}{\mathrm{th}(\varphi)}$.
-If $\delta_t<<\mathrm{th}(\varphi)$, then $p<1/2.$ Denote the sequential covering class\footnote{Meaning $\mathbf{y} \subset \bigcup_{x=i}^{L} Y_{\delta_t}(\mathbf{x}_i)$} of trajectory $\mathbf{y}$ as $Y_{\delta_t}(\mathbf{x}_i)$.
-The length of $Y_{\delta_t}(\mathbf{x}_i)$ is $\delta_t$ in the time domain and is centered at $\mathbf{x}_i$.
+If $\delta_t<<\mathrm{th}(\varphi)$, then $p<1/2.$ Denote the sequential covering class\footnote{Meaning $\mathbf{y} \subset \bigcup_{k=1}^{L} Y_{\delta_t}(\mathbf{x}_k)$} of trajectory $\mathbf{y}$ as $Y_{\delta_t}(\mathbf{x}_k)$.
+The length of $Y_{\delta_t}(\mathbf{x}_k)$ is $\delta_t$ in the time domain and is centered at $\mathbf{x}_k$.
 See Figure \ref{fig:completeness} for reference.

-A trial is counted as successful if we sample a point $t^0$ within the interval $\delta_t/2$ on either side of $\mathbf{x}_i$, that is, within $Y_{\delta_t}(\mathbf{x}_i)$.
+A trial is counted as successful if we sample a point $t^0$ within the interval $\delta_t/2$ on either side of $\mathbf{x}_k$, that is, within $Y_{\delta_t}(\mathbf{x}_k)$.
 If there are $L$ successful trials, the entire trajectory $\mathbf{y}$ is covered, and the motion planning problem is solved.
-Consider $k$ total samples, where $k\gg L$, and treat this as $k$ Bernoulli trials with success probability $p$ since each sample is independent with only two outcomes.
-We are now ready to state the following proposition. \begin{prop} Let a constant $L$ and probability $p$ such that $p < \frac{1}{2}$.
-Further, let $k$ represent the number of samples taken by the \texttt{MAPS}$^2$ algorithm.
-Then, the probability that \texttt{MAPS}$^2$ fails to find a path after $k$ samples is at most $\frac{(k-L)p}{(kp-L)^2}$. \end{prop}
+Consider $m$ total samples, where $m\gg L$, and treat this as $m$ Bernoulli trials with success probability $p$ since each sample is independent with only two outcomes.
+We are now ready to state the following lemma. \begin{lemma} Let a constant $L$ and probability $p$ such that $p < \frac{1}{2}$.
+Further, let $m$ represent the number of samples taken by the \texttt{MAPS}$^2$ algorithm.
+Then, the probability that \texttt{MAPS}$^2$ fails to sample a segment after $m$ samples is at most $\frac{(m-L)p}{(mp-L)^2}$. \end{lemma}

-\begin{proof} The probability of not having $L$ successful trials after $k$ samples can be expressed as:
+\begin{proof} The probability of not having $L$ successful trials after $m$ samples can be expressed as:

 and according to \cite{feller1}, if $p<\frac{1}{2}$, we can upper bound this probability as: